patelnitesh/DogAPIDemo/README.md

 # Dog API Demo

 ## Overview

 **Dog API Demo** is a Swift-based iOS application that provides users with information about different dog breeds.
 The app fetches breed data and images using the Dog CEO API.
-The application demonstrates key iOS development concepts such as MVVM architecture, Swift Concurrency with `async/await`, and unit testing using `XCTest`.
+The application demonstrates key iOS development concepts such as MVVM architecture, Swift Concurrency with `async/await`, Combine framework, and unit testing using `XCTest`.

 ## Features